alessandrobrunoh/alessandrobrunoh/README.md

 ## 💭 Quote of the Moment

-> "Code is like humor.
-When you have to explain it, it's bad." - Cory House
+> "Programs must be written for people to read, and only incidentally for machines to execute." - Harold Abelson

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 21:58:31 UTC*
+*🤖 This profile was automatically updated on 2025-09-09 at 23:10:00 UTC*

 *⭐ If you are interest to use the same script, watch the main repo [update-profile-stats-script](https://github.com/alessandrobrunoh/update-profile-stats-script).
 Don't forget to leave a little star.*